Savings account interest rates: Myths vs. facts

 For example, if you deposit $1,000 earning a 2 percent annual percentage yield, after a month you’d earn $1.67.
 Then your $1,001.67 begins to earn interest.
 If you leave the money alone for 10 years, not adding to the principal amount, you would end up with $1,221 if you compounded the interest monthly.
 Continue to add to the original investment and it increases the amount of money earning interest, meaning your money grows faster.

-Many traditional savings accounts offer low interest rates at the moment, but alternative accounts, such as certificates of deposit (CDs) and money market accounts, may provide higher interest rates and greater rewards than regular passport savings accounts.
+Many traditional savings accounts offer low interest rates at the moment, but alternatives, such as a certificate of deposit (CD) or money market account, may provide higher interest rates and greater rewards than regular passport savings accounts.
 Before you explore those options, note: account access is limited and withdrawals may be subject to penalties.

 Myth: Savings account interest rates at my bank won’t grow